Allergy Shots in Springfield, IL: What to Know

 Are there allergists near me in Springfield?

 Springfield has several allergy practices serving Sangamon County, including those affiliated with SIU School of Medicine.
 Wait times for new patients can reach 4-6 weeks during peak ragweed season.
-An at-home alternative offers telehealth consultations and sublingual drops delivered to your Springfield address.
+Curex at-home SCIT via telehealth delivers allergy shots to your Springfield address without the wait.

 Can I get allergy treatment at home in Springfield, IL?

 Yes.
-Curex offers at-home allergy testing and sublingual immunotherapy drops delivered directly to your door in Springfield, starting at $59 per month.
+Curex offers at-home SCIT allergy shots delivered directly to your door in Springfield, starting at $129/month.
 A board-certified Curex allergist creates your treatment plan via telehealth, eliminating trips to a Sangamon County clinic.
 Springfield's 113K residents can access treatment without weekly drives to an allergist office.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.